-3. Be clear with your expectations.
+4. Be clear with your expectations.

 Nothing is more frustrating than when you’re expected to complete a task, but you haven’t been told the requirements and specifications.
 How are you supposed to complete the task when you don’t know the deliverables your supervisor is expecting?

 Another expectation you might want to communicate with your employees is your vision for your business’ development.
 By conveying your long-term goals, employees will understand the greater trajectory of your business.
-They might even have some ideas for how you can achieve your goals even faster.
+They might even have some ideas for how you can achieve your goals faster.

 Remember that your employees can’t read your mind — if you think that there might be a lack of clarity around a specific task or expectation, it’s best to resolve the issue as soon as possible.

-4. Offer guidance.
+5. Offer guidance.

-5. Empower your employees.
+6. Empower your employees.

-As a manager of a small business or organization, you want to make sure you’re doing everything right to bring out the best in your employees.
+As a manager of a small business or organization, you want to make sure you’re doing everything you can to bring out the best in your employees.
 And while managing certainly has its challenges and frustrations, making time for intentional management practices and working with your employees to create an enjoyable workplace can help you maximize your productivity and reach your goals.